Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 and the kinetic operator expanded around $\Psi$ is

 Therefore $Q_{\Psi_1\Psi_2}$ is the shifted kinetic operator for a stretched string connecting a D-brane condensed to a solution $\Psi_1$ and a D-brane condensed to a solution $\Psi_2$.
-It turns out that $\Sigma$ and $\Sigmabar$ satisfy
+Having explained this, we note that the intertwining fields satisfy